 The relocation of a team is almost always a controversial topic in the sports industry.
 Opponents criticize owners for leaving behind loyal fans, and government officials for spending millions of taxpayer dollars on attracting teams.
 Since sports teams in the United States are treated like any other business under antitrust law, there is little they can do to prevent teams from running to the highest bidders.

 How does relocating to a new city affect employees?

 With 1 in 6 Americans changing residency each year, professional athletes are no exception.
 Moving is usually a rather daunting step that can bring feelings of insecurity and uneasiness, often times followed by fear of the unknown.
 Makes sense, right?
 Every person reacts differently when subjected to a sudden change: some athletes, for instance, and their families try desperately to hold on to their past.
 Others develop the exact opposite strategy to get back on track and move forward.

-When it comes to athletes moving to a new city with their loved ones, their main concern might be to try to keep their routine as normal as possible.
+When it comes to athletes moving to a new city with their loved ones, their main concern might be to try to keep their routine as normal as possible, for instance, more often than not people will keep the majority, if not all of their belongings and bring them along to their new place of residence, the same goes for their other possessions such as expensive cars and the sort, in which they’ll seek out companies such as CarsRelo and others to move their cars to different states in efforts to keep their routine and life as it once was.
 Moving to a big city with their family is definitely a unique experience, and it’s entirely up to the family to benefit from the once-in-a-lifetime opportunity.
 This, however, is easier said than done.

 Athletes aren’t the only ones who struggle with relocating to new cities.
 Children are forced to relocate schools, wives are faced with a hard decision of either staying, or quitting their job and starting all over.
 But most importantly, the family risks the chance of breaking up if neither parent tries to come to some sort of agreement.